Delta Reserve vs SW Priority

 Quick Answer

-For year-one net value (welcome bonus minus annual fee), SW Priority comes out ahead at ~$789 at a lower $149 annual fee vs $650.
-SW Priority sits in Southwest Rapid Rewards; Delta Reserve sits in Delta SkyMiles.
+For first-year value (welcome bonus plus tracked annual credits, minus the annual fee), Delta Reserve comes out ahead at ~$1,463 even at a higher $650 annual fee vs $229.
+Delta Reserve sits in Delta SkyMiles; SW Priority sits in Southwest Rapid Rewards.
 The right pick still depends on which credits and category multipliers fit your spending pattern — full breakdown below.

 Our Verdict